-If you're like most other homeowners with a mortgage, your monthly mortgage payment includes more than just principal -- the borrowed money you're paying back -- and interest, or what the bank is charging you for using its money.
+If you're like most other homeowners with a mortgage, your monthly mortgage payment includes more than just principal (the borrowed money you're paying back )and interest (what the bank is charging you for using its money).
 Your payment also includes part of your annual property tax bill and a portion of your annual premium for homeowners insurance.
-Your lender collects this money from you in 12 equal installments over the course of a year, puts it in a special account -- an escrow account -- and uses it to pay your taxes and insurance premiums.
+Your lender collects this money from you in 12 equal installments over the course of a year, puts it in a special account – an escrow account – and uses it to pay your taxes and insurance premiums when they come due.

 By the time a tax or insurance bill comes due, the account must have enough money in it to pay the bill.
 To ensure this is the case, your lender sets your escrow payments so the account is funded to that level.
 However, the lender can also require you to keep an additional amount in the account – a "cushion" – to absorb unexpected cost increases.